AlibabaCloudDocs/ros/intl.en-US/Resource Types/VS/ALIYUN::VS::Group.md

 Fn::GetAtt

--   GbIp: the IP address of the GB28181 signalling server, which is provided by the group.
+-   GbIp: the IP address of the GB28181 signaling server, which is provided by the group.
 GbIp is only applicable to groups that use the GB28181 protocol.
--   GbId: the ID used in the national standard GB/T28181, which is unique in a group.
+-   GbId: the ID used in the national standard GB/T28181, which is provided by the group.
 GbId is only applicable to groups that use the GB28181 protocol.
--   GbPort: the port of the GB28181 signalling server, which is provided by the group.
+-   GbPort: the port of the GB28181 signaling server, which is provided by the group.
 GbPort is only applicable to groups that use the GB28181 protocol.
 -   Id: the ID of the group.

 ## Examples